Transportation and Materials Handling

 Mr. Santarsiero and our legal staff can review your case and provide guidance for filing a death benefit claim, in addition to formulating possible legal action against other parties believed to be responsible for your loved one’s death.
 Whether the victim was killed on a New Jersey expressway, the Garden State Parkway, turnpike or surface street, our legal team has the experience and know-how to help get your family through what is truly one of the most difficult times of your life.

-The Law Offices of Jonathan F. Marshall can assist surviving spouses and dependent children in recovering death benefits due them under New Jersey law.
+New Jersey Workers Compensation Lawyer Dan Santarsiero at JFM Law can assist surviving spouses and dependent children in recovering death benefits due them under New Jersey law.
 This includes not only lost wages, but also expenses related to the victim’s death, such as funeral, memorial service and burial charges; as well as any medical expenses for the treatment of the victim prior to his or her death.